thrashr888/terraform-outputs/README.md

 # terraform-outputs

-An example of terraform output types
+An example of terraform output types.